netcanis/pomelo-status-plugin-mongodb/README.md

 Modify original pomelo-status-plugin:

-1, use mongodb to save user information with more attributes 2, can push message by organization or group
+1, use mongodb to save user information with more attributes

+2, can push message by organization or group

-3, based on mongodb document saving, can easily extend more function.
+3, based on mongodb document saving, can easily extend more function

 pomelo-status-plugin is a plugin for pomelo, it can be used in pomelo(>=0.6).